north-road/slyr/docs/user_guide/troubleshooting.md

 > **Workaround:**
  >
  > - Find a legal copy of the font and place it in your systems fonts library i.e. C:\Windows\Fonts
+### Curved text
+Curved text is supported from QGIS 3.32 version onwards.

 ## Geodatabases ##
 ### Indexes